Tezcatlipoca

 Tezcatlipoca (Tēzcatlīpohca /nci/) or Tezcatl Ipoca was a central deity in Aztec religion.
 He is associated with a variety of concepts, including the night sky, hurricanes, obsidian, and conflict.
 He was considered one of the four sons of Ometecuhtli and Omecihuatl, the primordial dual deity.
 His main festival was Toxcatl, which, like most religious festivals of Aztec culture, involved human sacrifice.

 Tezcatlipoca's nagual, his animal counterpart, was the jaguar.
 In the form of a jaguar he became the deity Tepeyollotl ("Mountainheart").
 In one of the two main Aztec calendars (the Tonalpohualli), Tezcatlipoca ruled the trecena 1 Ocelotl ("1 Jaguar"); he was also patron of the days with the name Acatl ("reed").
 A strong connection with the calendar as a whole is suggested by his depiction in texts such as the Codex Borgia and Codex Fejéváry-Mayer, where Tezcatlipoca is surrounded by day signs, implying a sort of mastery over them.

 A talisman related to Tezcatlipoca was a disc worn as a chest pectoral, called the anahuatl.
 This talisman was carved out of abalone shell and depicted on the chest of both Huitzilopochtli and Tezcatlipoca in codex illustrations.

 The origins of Tezcatlipoca can be traced to earlier Mesoamerican deities worshipped by the Olmec and Maya.
 Similarities exist between Tezcatlipoca and the patron deity of the K'iche' Maya, Tohil, as described in the Popol Vuh.
 The name Tohil refers to obsidian and he was associated with sacrifice.
-The Classic Maya god of rulership and thunder, K'awiil (known to modern Mayanists as "God K", or the "Manikin Scepter"), was depicted with a smoking obsidian knife in his forehead and one leg replaced with a snake.
+The Classic Maya god of rulership and thunder, K'awiil, was depicted with a smoking obsidian knife in his forehead and one leg replaced with a snake.
 (Note: Jun Raqan "the one-legged" was an epithet of this Classic Maya deity of rulership and thunder which eventually led to the English word "Hurricane".)
 Although there are striking similarities between possible earlier imagery of Tezcatlipoca, archaeologists and art historians are split in the debate.
 It is possible that he is the same god that the Olmec and Maya term their "jaguar deity", or alternately that he is an Aztec expansion on foundations set by the Olmec and Maya, as the Aztecs routinely took deliberate inspiration from earlier Mesoamerican cultures.

 Etymology

 Tezcatlipoca is often translated from the Nahuatl as "smoking mirror."
-(Note: For a discussion of the many interpretations of the meaning of the name Tezcatlipoca see Olivier (2003) pp. 14-15.)
+(Note: For a discussion of the many interpretations of the meaning of the name Tezcatlipoca, see Olivier (2003) pp. 14-15.)
 It alludes to his connection to obsidian, the material from which mirrors were made in Mesoamerica.
 They were used for shamanic rituals and prophecy, and as such Tezcatlipoca is additionally associated with divination.

 Tezcatlipoca had many epithets which alluded to different aspects of his deity and also point to his centrality in Aztec worship.
 Bernardino de Sahagún, in Book VI of the Florentine Codex, refers to Tezcatlipoca with 360 different forms.
 These include: